Back to blog

 In an attempt to gather large amounts of public data, it's not rare for businesses to encounter the problem of slow web scraping.
 They spend long hours collecting the public information they need, thus losing an opportunity to analyze it and make informed decisions ahead of competitors in the market.

 This article aimed to explain what contributes to the decreased speed of scraping activities and provide several useful ways to deal with this issue.
 We looked at such web scraping approaches as multiprocessing, multithreading, and asyncio and compared their execution time so that you could choose the most suitable approach for your specific use case.
+If you want to learn more tactics to improve your scraper, follow this advanced web scraping with Python guide.

 However, all these techniques require a good understanding of programming.
 Things can get complicated quickly when you decide to start scaling your data gathering process.
 So, if you are looking for an efficient solution to gather public data at scale, Oxylabs offers advanced web intelligence solutions, such as a general-purpose Web Scraper API.
 These easy-to-use tools can extract public data fast, even from the most challenging public targets.